Community Autism Peer Specialist (CAPS) Training Program

 What is the Community Autism Peer Specialist (CAPS) Training?

-Completion of this training allows graduates to qualify for future positions as a Community Autism Peer Specialist (CAPS), as well as providing valuable educational experiences applicable to a variety of roles in the field of Autism advocacy, services, and support.
+• This training is not certified through the PA Certification Board.
+However, completion of this training allows graduates to qualify for positions as a Community Autism Peer Specialist (CAPS), as well as provides valuable educational experiences applicable to a variety of roles in the field of autism advocacy, services, and support.

 Who is this training for?